aptech/docs/docs/CR-makewind.rst

 implementation automates the rotation and eliminates the required graphic panel recalculations by the user.

-See the window command for creating tiled graphic panels.
+See the :func:`window` command for creating tiled graphic panels.
 For more information on using graphic panels, see **Tiled Graphic Panels**, Section 1.0.1.

 Source
 ------